Skip to content

 unison

-structural ability Store a where
+structural ability Store a where -- identified by structure

 Store.get : {Store a} a